 In addition, FAQs that are published in a Fact Sheet that is linked to an IRS news release are considered authority for purposes of the exception to accuracy-related penalties that applies when there is substantial authority for the treatment of an item on a return.
 Treas.
 Reg. § 1.6662-4(d) offers more information.

 IRS’s Small Business/Self Employed Division (SB/SE) has issued a memorandum to its Field Examination Area Directors that provides that frequently asked questions (FAQs) and other items posted on www.IRS.gov, that have not been published in the Internal Revenue Bulletin (IRB), are not legal authority.

 What is going on here?

 IRS employees make frequent postings to its website, www.IRS.gov.
-In many cases, these postings are in the form of FAQs.
-And, in many cases, the items posted to IRS.gov are not reproduced, or are not fully reproduced, in pronouncements that form part of the IRB.
+In many cases, the items posted to IRS.gov are not reproduced, or are not fully reproduced, in pronouncements that form part of the IRB.

 Instruction to IRS auditors

 - SB/SE has issued a memorandum referenced above that instructs its auditors on how to treat items posted on IRS.gov.

 - The memorandum states that it is the policy of IRS to publish in the IRB all substantive rulings necessary to promote a uniform application of the tax laws, including rulings that supersede, revoke, modify, or amend any of those previously published in the IRB.